ManuFerHi/SiDi-FPGA/Cores/Arcade/Alpha68k/Readme.md

+# SiDi port of Alpha68k - Alpha Denshi M68000 arcade hardware

-FPGA compatible core of [Alpha Denshi M68000 (ALPHA68K96V based) arcade hardware](http://www.system16.com/hardware.php?id=884) for SiDi, written by [Darren Olafson](https://twitter.com/Darren__O).
+The intent for this core is to be a 1:1 playable implementation of [Alpha Denshi M68000 (ALPHA68K96V based) arcade hardware](http://www.system16.com/hardware.php?id=884).

-The intent is for this core to be a 1:1 playable implementation of Alpha Denshi M68000 arcade hardware.
-Currently in beta state, this core is in active development with assistance from [atrac17](https://github.com/atrac17).
+Currently in beta state, this core is in active development by [Darren Olafson](https://twitter.com/Darren__O) with assistance from [atrac17](https://github.com/atrac17).

 FPGA implementation has been verified against schematics for Sky Adventure.
 PCB measurements taken from Gang Wars (ALPHA-68K96V) and Sky Soldiers (ALPHA-96KII).